 That can lead to much better settlement offers.
 And the opposite would happen if the plaintiffs were to lose the bellwether trials – there would be little to no settlement offers.
 Right now, it is a waiting game.

 Everyone is anxious to learn about the state of the lawsuits, whether they have already filed or they are in the process of filing.
 When the first bellwether trial results come in, we will be updating this page with all the results.
-The first trials are in September 2018, but more information about the lawsuit and potential settlements should filter through before those trials begin.
+The first trials are scheduled for 2019, but more information about the lawsuit and potential settlements should filter through before those trials begin.